frakkerman/dynamic_vrp_rl/README.md

 # A Comparison of Reinforcement Learning Policies for Dynamic Vehicle Routing Problems with Stochastic Customer Requests

-This project contains code for the paper titled "A Comparison of Reinforcement Learning Policies for Dynamic Vehicle Routing Problems with Stochastic Customer Requests" by Fabian Akkerman, Martijn Mes, and Willem van Jaarsveld, see: [https://doi.org/10.1007/s10479-022-04674-8.](https://research.utwente.nl/en/publications/a-comparison-of-reinforcement-learning-policies-for-dynamic-vehic)
+This project contains code for the paper titled "A Comparison of Reinforcement Learning Policies for Dynamic Vehicle Routing Problems with Stochastic Customer Requests" by Fabian Akkerman, Martijn Mes, and Willem van Jaarsveld, see: [this paper](https://research.utwente.nl/en/publications/a-comparison-of-reinforcement-learning-policies-for-dynamic-vehic)

 ## Citation